-- b Specific - i Insurance claims.
+- Insurance claims.
 The council has been advised by its actuaries that the value of outstanding legal liability claims against it is £19.9m, in comparison to the position at 31st March 2022 of £18.9m.
 It is estimated that if successful £1.1m of the outstanding claims will be met by the Council's external insurers (£0.5m at 31st March 2022) leaving a balance of £18.8m where any liabilities would be met by the council.
 A provision has been set aside on the Balance Sheet to the value of £12.0m (see note 4.1 above) for the estimated future settlement cost of these £18.8m of claims.
-The contingent liability value for insurance claims representing the total value of claims over and above the expected settlement cost therefore stood at £6.7m at 31st March 2023 (£5.0m at 31st March 2022). - ii Prior to 1992, the council's public liability and employer's liability insurance were supplied by Municipal Mutual Insurance Ltd. In 1992 the company ceased to accept new business and entered a run off period.
+The contingent liability value for insurance claims representing the total value of claims over and above the expected settlement cost therefore stood at £6.7m at 31st March 2023 (£5.0m at 31st March 2022). - Prior to 1992, the council's public liability and employer's liability insurance were supplied by Municipal Mutual Insurance Ltd. In 1992 the company ceased to accept new business and entered a run off period.
 In 1994, a Scheme of Arrangement under the Companies Act 1985 was put in place, under which if the company became at risk of insolvency, it would be able to claw back the necessary percentage of the claims it had paid out since the commencement of the Scheme of Agreement.
 Under this scheme the council has made payments totalling £1.2m and there is potential for further claims in the future.
-The council's maximum remaining exposure is £4.9m. - iii In 1988 the council issued an undertaking regarding a potential structural defect to a number of former council houses.
+The council's maximum remaining exposure is £4.9m. - In 1988 the council issued an undertaking regarding a potential structural defect to a number of former council houses.
 The undertaking given related to properties of a particular construction on one estate, and applied only if the specified defects became apparent.
-A small number of claims have been received, but to date there is no indication that the council is likely to incur a significant liability in relation to this undertaking.
+A small number of claims have been received, but to date there is no indication that the council is likely to incur a significant liability in relation to this undertaking. - The council has received a number of equal pay claims, for which the legal basis is not yet clear.
+It is also possible that further such claims could be received.
+Due to the uncertainty around the legal grounds for the claims, the council is unable to quantify the possible liability which could arise until that uncertainty is resolved.